delfick/harpoon/docs/docs/building_harpoon/section3/custom_tasks.rst

             image.build(harpoon)
             image.run(harpoon)

 Oh, look at that!
-Don't even need cli_args anyways!
+Don't even need args_dict anyways!

 So, let's improve on this a bit by making an object just for finding tasks: